nadeen-maree/FrontEnd-FinalProject/README.md

 ## Feedback and Support

-If you encounter any issues, have suggestions for improvement, or want to contribute to the project, please [open an issue](https://github.com/nadeen-maree/health-fitness-android-app/issues) or [create a pull request](https://github.com/nadeen-maree/health-fitness-android-app/pulls).
-We welcome any feedback or contributions to make this app even better!
+If you encounter any issues, have suggestions for improvement, or want to contribute to the project, please contact me in nadeen.maree1610@gmail.com.
+I welcome any feedback or contributions to make this app even better!

 ## License